ben/ben.github.com/source/_posts/2013-02-07-libgit2-checkout.markdown

 That `opts` structure is where all the good stuff happens.
 The default mode of operation is to

-1. work on every file in the tree that's being read, and
+1. Check every file in the tree that's being read for differences with the index and/or working directory, and
 1. do absolutely nothing to the working directory.

 By design, you have to be very explicit when you're writing stuff to the working directory.